microsoft/azuredevopslabs/labs/devopsserver/codeanalysis/readme.md

 <a name="Prerequisites"></a>
 ## Prerequisites ##

-In order to complete this lab you will need the Visual Studio 2019 virtual machine provided by Microsoft.
+In order to complete this lab you will need the Azure DevOps Server 2019 virtual machine provided by Microsoft.
 Click the button below to launch the virtual machine on the Microsoft Hands-on-Labs portal.

 <a href="https://labondemand.com/AuthenticatedLaunch/38297?providerId=4" class="launch-hol" role="button" target="_blank"><span class="lab-details">Launch the virtual machine</span></a>